timnew/response_builder/README.md

 1. Create a stateless/stateful widget
 2. Include `BuildAsyncResult<T>` mixin, `T` is the the data type contained in `Stream`/`Future`
-3. Implement `buildData`, which is used to render the UI when the data is successfully loaded from `Stream`, `Future`.
+3. Implement `buildValue`, which is used to render the UI when the data is successfully loaded from `Stream`, `Future`.
 4. Calling `buildFuture`/`buildStream` in widget's `build` method, to trigger wire the data source to `BuildAsyncResult` mixin.

 ```dart